Method to determine the maximum number of CPU cores to use while rendering.

-- Manually choose the amount of threads to use for rendering.
+Manually choose the maximum number threads to use for rendering.
 This can be useful for example, if you want to use your computer while rendering, you can set the property to a thread count lower the amount of logical processors on your computer.

 The size of the tiles for rendering.

 Depending on what device you are using for rendering, different tile sizes can give faster renders.
 For CPU rendering smaller tiles sizes (like 32 × 32) tend to be faster, while for GPU rendering larger tile sizes give a better performance (like 256 × 256).

 Order of rendering tiles.
 This does not significantly affect the performance.

 Instead of rendering each tile until it has finished every sample, refine the whole image progressively.
 Note that progressive rendering is slightly slower than tiled rendering, but time can be saved by manually stopping the render when the noise level is low enough.

 For rendering animations it is best to disable this feature, as stopping a frame early is not possible.

 Spatial splits improve the rendering performance in scenes with a mix of large and small polygons.
 The downsides are longer BVH build times and slightly increased memory usage.

 Use a special type of BVH for rendering hair.
 The bounding boxes are not axis aligned allowing a spatially closer fit to the hair geometry.
 Disabling this option will reduce memory, at the cost of increasing hair render time.

 Split BVH primitives by this number of time steps to speed up render time at the expense of memory.